 With spring 4.2 (released more than one year ago) serious improvements regarding embedded events were made.
 You probably already know it, but I’ve never had a chance to properly investigate it.
 Lately, when digging into code base of the system I’m currently working on I got an opportunity to see it in action and after quick glimpse, I decided to investigate it a bit further.

 Some time ago I’ve been struggling with mapping hierarchical data structure in angular.
 Labels hierarchy was complex (like 4 levels deep with multiple parents, multiple children, basically graph like structure with some logic behind it).
 In the end it was/is still working but that’s the best I can say about it.

 Optimistic locking is concurrency control method that allows to execute multiple transactions simultaneously as long as they don’t interfere which each other.
 That’s definition from wikipedia.
 You probably already know that Hibernate supports optimistic locking and all you have to do in order to implement optimistic locking in you app is to add @Version on number or timestamp field and you are good to go.
 Right?

 Page object pattern is common practice when writing automated tests using selenium.
-It allows to gather all possible operations on page in one place and hide page implementation details from test case.
+It allows to gather all possible operations on the page in one place and hide page implementation details from test case.
 Page object pattern can be used in the same way for angular directives, react and [put framework name here] components.